Locations in Veronica Mars: Dog Beach/Boardwalk

 Dog Beach in Ocean Beach appears to have been the location for most of the beach scenes in Veronica Mars.
 Some other beach scenes were also filmed at La Jolla Shores beach.
-Some of the Neptune Boardwalk scenes in the first two seasons were shot at Belmont Park in Mission Beach — the Giant Dipper Rollercoaster is the giveaway.
+Some of the Neptune Boardwalk scenes in the first two seasons were shot at Belmont Park in Mission Beach—the Giant Dipper Rollercoaster is the giveaway.

-Other Sightings
+Other sightings

 The video store in "Meet John Smith" is Kensington Video on Adams Ave. in Kensington.
 Scolari's Office in North Park is Fitzpatrick's Bar.
 Winston's bar in Ocean Beach was used in "Welcome Wagon".
-Gorey's Market Liquor & parking lot on 36th and University (92104) were used on two scenes in S3 E15 "Papa's Cabin".
-The gym in "You Think You Know Somebody" is Stern's Gym on Granada Ave in North Park.
+Gorey's Market Liquor and parking lot on 36th and University (92104) were used on two scenes in S3 E15 "Papa's Cabin".
+The gym in "You Think You Know Somebody" is Stern's Gym on Granada Avenue in North Park.
 Other frequently used locales were Mission Hills, Ocean Beach, Sunset Cliffs, La Jolla, Torrey Pines Golf Course/The Lodge Hotel, Oceanside and Normal Heights, as well as Mission Bay.